makinacorpus/makina-states/doc/usage_general/install.rst

     ./boot-salt.sh -b stable

-If it suceeds to find enougth information (nodetype, salt installs, branch), it will automaticly guess the parameters by it self.
+If it suceeds to find enougth information (nodetype, salt installs, branch), it will automaticly guess the parameters by itself.
-In other words, you will just have to type **boot-salt.sh** and verify settings next time you ll use it.
+In other words, you will just have to type **boot-salt.sh** and verify settings the next time you ll use it.

 Upgrade
 +++++++